MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 dollar sign (`$`).

 In Windows PowerShell 2.0, this parameter is required.
 In Windows PowerShell 3.0, this parameter is optional.
-If you omit this parameter, `Import-LocalizedData` returns a hash table of the text strings.
-The hash table is passed down the pipeline or displayed at the command line.
+If you omit this parameter, `Import-LocalizedData` returns a hashtable of the text strings.
+The hashtable is passed down the pipeline or displayed at the command line.

 When using `Import-LocalizedData` to replace default text strings specified in the DATA section of a script, assign the DATA section to a variable and enter the name of the DATA section variable in the value of the **BindingVariable** parameter.
 Then, when `Import-LocalizedData` saves the imported content in the **BindingVariable**, the imported data will replace the default text strings.
-If you are not specifying default text strings, you can select any variable name.
+If you aren't specifying default text strings, you can select any variable name.

 ```yaml
 Type: System.String